-'Dow Theory' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Dow Theory' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Dow Theory is a method for picking successful stock trades.
 At over a hundred years old, it may be the oldest system for selecting stocks that is still utilized.
 This is why investors often refer to it as the grandfather of stock selection theory.

 Charles Dow created his Dow Theory in a series of Wall Street Journal editorials he wrote from 1900 to 1902.
 He laid down the basic fundamentals of his theory in these articles.
 They explained how the stock markets worked.
 Charles Dow also created two of the main indexes for the stock markets that the markets still use today.
 These are the Dow Jones Industrial Average and the precursor to the Dow Jones Transportation Index (the Dow Jones Rail Index).
 Charles died in 1902.
 His death left this work to be completed by other followers who published several books on the subject over the next sixty years.

 Dow Theory is still important to markets and investors today.
 People study the theory to understand how several of the main indexes work.
 Investors also have created a number of systems based on Dow Theory over the years as well.
 The principles of technical analysis are rooted in Dow Theory ideas.
 Technical analysis centers on reading charts.
 These technicians use information in the charts to predict future stock prices.